trufflesuite/webinar-episode-01/steps.md

 </details>

-> :exclamation: There's not much to report because we have not yet written any tests.
+> :information_desk_person: There's not much to report because we have not yet written any tests.

 # SimpleStorage Behavior